nongaussian/class-2018-bigdata/README.md

 * TA: Woonghee Lee (woongheelee@hanyang.ac.kr)

 ## Notice!
-* Let TA know your team leader (Sep 20) -> Your team leader is supposed to submit the result in each module.
+* Let TA know your team leader (Oct 4) -> Your team leader is supposed to submit the result in each module.
-* Bring your laptop (Sep 20)
+* Prepare your early presentation with slides (Oct 4)

 ## How to submit your result
 * Zip source code and output (if any) files